 - Because of the absence of necessary preventive measures, a lot of confidential information gets leaked within the organization.

 So, we would like to conclude by saying that hacking can either be used sensibly or misused maliciously.
-It is important to use our learning only in the manner that is beneficial for the society at large.
+It is important to use our learning only in a manner that is beneficial for society at large.